fullstack-hy2020/fullstack-hy2020.github.io/README.md

-# Full stack open 2020
+# Full stack open 2022 and beyond

+Despite the repo name this IS the current course repository

 <https://fullstackopen.com/>